COVID-19 Preparedness and Protection

 In addition to these safety measures, we are also encouraging members to manage their accounts remotely or using the drive-thru window at branches.
 By reducing your exposure to public areas you will reduce your potential exposure or the further spread of the COVID-19 virus.
 For this reason, we strongly encourage you to use our online and mobile features like online banking, online billpay, mobile check deposit, and online funds transfers rather than traveling to branches.

-University Credit Union can also be reached via phone or live-chat.
+University Credit Union can also be reached via phone.

 Here's how social distancing can help our community reduce the impact of COVID-19 to ensure those who are sick can receive the care they need.